benkhant/NorthStar-Adaptation-Guide/README.md

 - Develop a repeatable optics calibration workflow
 - Publish a transparent bill of materials with cost breakdown
 - Enable reproducibility for educators and researchers
+- Establish a hardware foundation for interactive AR learning software

 ---